Jscherbe/frontend/mcp-server/README.md

-# @ulu/mcp-server
+# @ulu/mcp-context-server

-A lightweight, agnostic Model Context Protocol (MCP) server engine designed to bridge the gap between AI agents and complex frontend library ecosystems.
+A lightweight engine (powered by the Model Context Protocol) designed to bridge the gap between AI agents and complex frontend library ecosystems.

-## Why this exists (The Architecture)
+## The Problem

-When exposing large UI libraries to AI, throwing raw source code or unstructured Markdown at the LLM quickly overwhelms its context window.
-Furthermore, building a monolithic, centralized AI server for multiple libraries creates versioning nightmares (e.g., the server expects Vue 3 syntax, but the user installed a Vue 2 legacy version of your library).
+Exposing a large UI library to an AI agent is challenging.
+Throwing raw source code or unstructured Markdown at an LLM quickly overwhelms its context window, leading to hallucinations and degraded performance.
+For humans, we build regular documentation (HTML websites).
+For AI, we need **Task-Driven Context**.

+Furthermore, building a monolithic AI server for multiple libraries creates versioning nightmares (e.g., the server expects Vue 3 syntax, but the user installed a Vue 2 version of your library).
-To solve this, `@ulu/mcp-server` uses an **Inversion of Control** and **Distributed Provider Model**:

-1. **Agnostic Engine:** This package is incredibly lightweight.
-It knows *nothing* about parsing SCSS, JavaScript, or Vue.
-It simply defines the strict MCP Tool Schema and handles the standard `stdio` JSON-RPC transport.
-2. **Distributed Providers:** The UI libraries themselves (`@ulu/frontend`, `@ulu/frontend-vue`) are responsible for parsing their own ASTs during their build step.
-They map their data into our standardized JSON schema and ship it inside their NPM package.
-3. **Perfect Versioning:** Because the AI documentation ships *with* the NPM package, the AI is guaranteed to read documentation that exactly matches the code the developer has installed.

-## The Agnostic Tiered Schema
+## The Solution

+`@ulu/mcp-context-server` solves these issues through two core architectural principles:

+### 1. Task-Driven Context (TDC)
-The core innovation of this server is forcing libraries to categorize their documentation into four distinct tiers based on **AI Intent**.
-This prevents the AI from reading a massive AST when it just wants to copy-paste a button.
+The core innovation of this engine is forcing libraries to categorize their documentation into distinct tiers based on **AI Intent (Tasks)**.
+This prevents the AI from reading a massive AST when it simply wants to copy-paste a button component.

-Providers map their data into these tiers, and the Server automatically registers them as prefixed tools (e.g., `ulu_get_snippets`).
+Providers map their data into these task tiers, and the Server automatically registers them as dynamically prefixed tools (e.g., `ulu_get_snippets`):

-### 1. Conceptual Tier (`[prefix]_get_guides`)
-**Intent:** High-level understanding.
-Used when the AI needs overarching library knowledge: installation instructions, architectural philosophy, or theming strategies.
-Returns raw Markdown.

-### 2. Builder Tier (`[prefix]_get_snippets`)
-**Intent:** Writing UI code.
-Used when the AI is actively writing markup or templates.
+*   **Builder Tier (`get_snippets`):** Used when the AI's task is *writing UI code*.
 High signal, low noise.
 Returns copy-pasteable HTML or Vue variations.

-### 3. Configuration Tier (`[prefix]_get_configuration`)
-**Intent:** Altering themes or component state.
-Used when the AI needs to modify SCSS `$config` maps, CSS variables, or Vue component props/emits.
-Returns a concise list of properties and defaults.
+*   **Configuration Tier (`get_configuration`):** Used when the AI's task is *altering themes or component state*.
+Returns a concise list of SCSS `$config` maps, CSS variables, or component props.

-### 4. In-Depth Reference Tier (`[prefix]_get_reference`)
-**Intent:** Deep debugging or extending the framework.
+*   **Conceptual Tier (`get_guides`):** Used when the AI's task is *understanding architecture*.
+Returns overarching library knowledge and installation instructions.
-Used only as a last resort.
-Returns the full, raw AST (SassDoc, JSDoc, vue-docgen-api) for internal functions and mixins.
+*   **In-Depth Reference Tier (`get_reference`):** Used only as a last resort when the AI's task is *deep debugging*.
+Returns the full, raw AST.

+### 2. Distributed Provider Model
+This package is incredibly lightweight.
+It knows *nothing* about parsing SCSS, JavaScript, or Vue.

+Instead, the UI libraries themselves (`@ulu/frontend`, `@ulu/frontend-vue`) parse their own code during their build step.
+They map their data into our standardized Task-Driven schema and ship it inside their NPM package.
+Because the AI documentation ships *with* the NPM package, the AI is guaranteed to read documentation that exactly matches the code the developer has installed.

 ---